Has the new Good Omens trailer sneakily confirmed when the series will be released?

 Following its release on Amazon, Good Omens will be broadcast at some point on the BBC.

-Gaiman also added that the music in the new video is actually the theme tune for the series composed by David Arnold.
+Gaiman also added that the music in the new video is actually the theme music for the series composed by David Arnold.

 This is also the first time you can hear @DavidGArnold's glorious Good Omens theme. https://t.co/ApZncR2sK7